-AI improves creativity in stories, reduces diversity: study
+AI improves creativity in stories, reduces diversity: Study

 Divergent thinking, which allows one to think of multiple solutions to a problem spontaneously, is known to be important to creativity.

 Further, the authors found that among the writers using GenAI's ideas, the stories they produced were 10.7 per cent more similar, compared to the writers not using AI.
-PTI KRS RPA RPA
+PTI KRS RPA DIV DIV